ZINC-FYP-2022-23/local-server/README.md

 ### Grader Daemon Executable

 1. Visit the `grader/` folder created by the setup script
+2. Checkout the correct feature branch:
+   a. `temp/feature/autogenerate-testcase` - Auto-generate expected output of test cases
-2. Install Kotlin dependencies
+3. Install Kotlin dependencies
-3. Build the Grader Daemon executable with `./gradlew daemon:shadowJar`
+4. Build the Grader Daemon executable with `./gradlew daemon:shadowJar`
-4. Move the executable to the root of the `grader-daemon/` folder created by the setup script
+5. Move the executable to the root of the `grader-daemon/` folder created by the setup script

    ```sh
    # Assume you're in root of `grader/` folder